 A business without profit

 Without profit, and without paying yourself you don’t really have a business.
 For my first few years, I didn’t pay myself, and I spent more than I made.
 And I’m sure you’ll hear from a lot of people that that’s how it has to be.
 I just read a book called Profit First, and Mike Michaloviz who wrote it would not agree with that.
 He says you should be profitable right away.
 And he ever made a system for that.
 I’ve tried to adapt that system to fit into my mentoring program.

 If you haven’t listened to the episode Money Confidence with Jillian Todd, go and check it out, you will find so many insights to adapt them to your business and improve your financial situation.

-I’ve now made a system, and I’ll know exactly how much I get paid every month.
+Now that I’ve made a system, I’ll know exactly how much I get paid every month.
 And paying myself is the main priority.
 I set aside money for taxes, and I focus on spending less.

 I’ve set up 6 bank accounts.

 - The main account.
 This is the one where all the payments get deposited into.
 The bank account listed on your invoices, and that’s connected to stripe etc.